|

 system resume is primarily a concept implementable in

-up automatically when the system goes to sleep.
-This means
+automatically when the system goes to sleep.
+This means that

-console logins that do not, the home directory is not locked
+logins that do not, the home directory is not locked during

-during suspend, due to the logic explained above.
-That said,
+suspend, due to the logic explained above.
+That said, it is

-it is possible to set this field for TTY logins too, ignoring
+possible to set this field for TTY logins too, ignoring the

-the fact that TTY logins actually don't support the
+fact that TTY logins actually do not support the

 re-authentication mechanism.
 In that case the TTY sessions